-Unless otherwise provided for by the separate assembly, the chair or vice-chair of the Joint Faculty Senate, whichever is under contract to the College of Saint Benedict, is ex officio chair of any assembly of the faculty of the college and vice-chair of any assembly of the faculty of the university, and the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the university and vice-chair of any assembly, the secretary and parliamentarian of the Joint Faculty Assembly are ex officio secretary and parliamentarian for meetings of the separate assemblies.
+Unless otherwise provided for by the separate assembly, the chair or vice-chair of the Joint Faculty Senate, whichever is under contract to the College of Saint Benedict, is ex officio chair of any assembly of the faculty of the college and vice-chair of any assembly of the faculty of the university, and the chair or vice-chair of the Joint Faculty Assembly, whichever is under contract to Saint John's University, is ex officio chair of any assembly of the faculty of the university and vice-chair of any assembly of the faculty of the college.
+Unless otherwise provided for by the separate assembly, the secretary and parliamentarian of the Joint Faculty Assembly are ex officio secretary and parliamentarian for meetings of the separate assemblies.